box/developer.box.com/pages/changelog/index.md

 [2019](page://changelog/2019) and
 [2018 release notes](page://changelog/2018).

+## 2020-07-22 / New Zip Download APIs available

+A new collection of APIs are now available that allows developers to create a Zip file containing a specified list of files and folders.
+We've updated the reference documentation for this [Zip Download API][zip_downloads_api].
+SDK support for these new endpoints is currently in development and scheduled to be released in the next 3 months.

+[zip_downloads_api]: e://post_zip_downloads

 ## 2020-07-16 / Change to enterprise events for content access

 Starting today, the [enterprise event stream](g://events/for-enterprise/) will